RobThePCGuy/ZmaCorK/README.md

 `xcopy C:\com.apple.recovery.boot X:\com.apple.recovery.boot /E /H /C /I /Y`

-*This will mount the System Partition and copy the folders we moved to `C:` into it.*
+*Note: This will mount the System Partition and copy the folders we moved to `C:` into it.*

 ### Add Boot Entry for OpenCore
 - Download **[BOOTICEx64](https://m.majorgeeks.com/index.php?ct=files&action=download&)**